judycodes/judycodes.github.io/README.md

 In that program, I also worked with other new coders to create this <a href="https://reallytru.github.io/groupproject/">group project</a>

 Since then, I have been fascinated by coding and pursued more knowledge.
-Eventually, I learned about responsive web design and challenged my skills to create this website about <a href="https://reallytru.github.io/thecentralline/">New York's Subway System.</a>
+Eventually, I learned about responsive web design and challenged my skills to create this website about <a href="https://reallytru.github.io/thecentralline/">New York's Subway System,</a> applying my knowledge about HTML, CSS, Bootstrap, JavaScript, JQuery, and more!
 I was not alone in my progress.
 I continued to work with others to create <a href="https://reallytru.github.io/projectcodeii/">a homepage for the program I participated in.</a>

 Projects I have been working on:
 <ul>